← Back to all posts

 app.post('/webhooks/:source', async (req, res) => {

-const record = await client.createRecord('webhook-events', {
+const record = await centrali.createRecord('webhook-events', {

 source: req.params.source,